Dyslexify: A Mechanistic Defense Against Typographic Attacks in CLIP: Experiments

 \subsection{Comparing to baselines}

-We compare our training-free method to Defense-Prefix (DP)~\citep{azuma2023defense}, which introduces a learnable prefix token for CLIP’s language transformer on OpenCLIP ViT-L without fine-tuning the full ViT.
-Following their setup, we train on the ImageNet-100 training split for 6 epochs with a learning rate of 0.002, batch size of 64, and hyperparameters \(\gamma=3.0\) and \(\eta=1.0\).
+We compare Dyslexify to Defense-Prefix (DP)~\citep{azuma2023defense}, which introduces a learnable prefix token for CLIP’s language transformer on OpenCLIP ViT-L without fine-tuning the full ViT.
+Following their setup, we train the DP on the ImageNet-100-typo training split with a learning rate of 0.002, batch size of 64, and hyperparameters \(\gamma=3.0\) and \(\eta=1.0\) for 6 epochs.

-Tab.~\ref{tab:baseline_comparison} shows that DP achieves stronger performance on most typographic benchmarks.
-However, our method consistently outperforms DP on non-typographic benchmarks, with the exception of ImageNet-100.
-This highlights a key advantage of our approach.
-Since DP is optimized on ImageNet-100-Typo, it yields a modest improvement on the corresponding non-typographic ImageNet-100 set, but at the cost of reduced performance on other non-typographic datasets.
+\cref{tab:baseline_comparison} shows that Dyslexify outperforms DP on two out of three typographic benchmarks, while DP retains slightly higher performance on two out of three non-typographic benchmarks.
+Notably, DP yields a modest accuracy improvement on the corresponding non-typographic ImageNet-100, likely caused by the choice of ImageNet-100-typo as the training set for DP.
 We hypothesize that the black-box optimization in DP captures features relevant not only to typographic defense but also to ImageNet-100 classification, thereby limiting its generalization.
-In contrast, our method focuses on causal mechanisms of typographic vulnerability, leading to more robust transfer across non-typographic benchmarks.
+In contrast, our method focuses on key mechanisms relevant to typographic attacks, leading to more robust transfer across non-typographic benchmarks.